646e62/legal-citation-parser/README.md

 * Improved documentation
 * Complete list of tribunals to complete court hierarchy and enable future hierarchical analysis

 Version 0.4.1 begins by adding more updates to the court level dictionaries and fixing bugs with the existing court codes as they came up.
 Providing every decision with a court type should enable hierarchical analysis in the future.
+This version experiments with a few different ways to store and access this information in the canlii_constants.py file, with a winner to be determined at a future date.

 ## Metadata